-This book is a simple story of a small town boy called Bahadur, who was born to a chowkidar somewhere in the Kumaon hills.
-It is the journey of a young talent, who was unaware of it and is introduced to himself by a teacher and a chaiwala, both of whom become his coaches and mentor in life.
-It’s a story of journey of this young talent being discovered and as soon as the world comes to know of this discovery, everyone wants to claim him as their own, and run on behalf of them, everyone wanting to ride on him.
-In the process the young boy does meet a guru, who does not belong to India, but has the ability to see through him and guide him gently and let him take his flight.
+This book is a simple story of a small town boy called Bahadur.
+Who was born to a chowkidar somewhere in the Kumaon hills?
+It is the journey of a young talent, who was unaware of it.
+And is introduced to himself by a teacher and a Chaiwala.
+Both of whom become his coaches and mentor in life.
+It’s a story of the journey of this young talent being discovered.
+As soon as the world comes to know of this discovery, everyone wants to claim him as their own.
+And run on behalf of them, everyone wanting to ride on him.
+In the process, the young boy does meet a guru, who does not belong to India.
+But has the ability to see through him and guide him gently and let him take his flight.

-A event in his life again makes him run, and this time run to save the life of someone who has become his life, and discovers his own inner strength that made him stand against all.
+A event in his life again makes him run, and this time run to save the life of someone who has become his life.
+And discovers his own inner strength that made him stand against all.

 What you would admire while reading this book The Longest Race, is its simplicity.
 Small incidents and rituals that almost seem to be taken from life, characters which you would have seen around you.
 Nowhere does the author try to induce complications and complexities, which has more or less become the norm for the authors.
 A small book that you can probably read in a sitting…